ToTheBeginning/GCP-Colorization/README.md

 ## Inference
 ### Test in the wild images
-1. predict ImageNet label (0-999) for these images
+1. Predict ImageNet label (0-999) for these images
    1. install awesome timm, `pip install timm`
    2. use a SOTA classification model from timm to predict the labels
       ```shell